Chegg’s stock plunges on fears of competition from ChatGPT

 “Since March we saw a significant spike in student interest in ChatGPT,” Rosensweig said.
 “We now believe it’s having an impact on our new customer growth rate.”

-Chegg shares tumbled 50% in late trading, to $8.00 a share.
+Chegg shares tumbled 48% to close Tuesday at $9.08.
 The stock traded above $100 in early 2021 as most students were still stuck at home attending class online during the pandemic.

 Rosensweig said students who normally pay for Chegg’s service around midterms or finals were reluctant to pay for subscriptions when there was a free site for them to use.